gupta-akshay/supademo/README.md

 - `useVideoTrim`: Controls trim slider functionality
 - `useSearch`: Filters videos based on search query
 - `usePagination`: Handles video list pagination

+## Known Behaviors

+- **Video Playback Position**: When using the trim functionality, the video will always resume from the set start trim position rather than the last paused position.
+For instance, if you pause the video midway and adjust the trim settings, the playback will restart from the defined trim start point.

+- **YouTube IFrame Interactions**: Direct interactions with YouTube player controls within the iframe (such as the native progress bar, volume controls, or settings) are currently blocked.
+All video control must be done through the application's custom controls (which are currently only play/pause and trim).